siriusk-MSFT/azure-content/articles/storage-premium-storage-preview-portal.md

 Your application can achieve the lowest latency when it is designed to avoid throttling.
 On the other hand, if the number of pending I/O requests for the disk is too small, your application cannot take advantage of the maximum IOPS and throughput levels that are available to the disk.

+> [AZURE.NOTE] Cache-hits are not limited by the allocated IOPS/Throughput of the disk.
+That is, when you use a data disk with ReadOnly cache setting on a DS-series VM, Reads that are served from the cache are not subject to Premium Storage disk limits.
+Hence you could get very high throughput from a disk if the workload is predominantly Reads.
+Note that, cache is subject to separate IOPS limits at VM level.
+To learn the specific limits for each VM size, see [Virtual Machine and Cloud Service Sizes for Azure](http://msdn.microsoft.com/library/azure/dn197896.aspx).

 The following examples demonstrate how to calculate the throttling levels:

 ### Example 1:
-Your application has done 495 I/Os of 16 KB disk size (, which is equal to 495 I/O Units) in one second on a P10 disk.
+Your application has done 495 I/Os of 16 KB disk size (which is equal to 495 I/O Units) in one second on a P10 disk.
 If you try a 2 MB I/O in the same second, the total of I/O units is equal to 495 + 8.
 This is because 2 MB I/O results in 2048 KB / 256 KB = 8 I/O Units when the I/O unit size is 256 KB.
 Since the sum of 495 + 8 exceeds the 500 IOPS limit for the disk, throttling occurs.

 ### Note:
 All calculations are based on the I/O unit size of 256 KB.